 More information: Poster (jpg)

+This brief note intends to provide you with the conference date and venue for your planning purposes.
+More detailed information (including materials concerning the submission of talks and posters, and registration information, etc.) will follow in the coming weeks.
 We are looking forward to arranging a stimulating conference and hope that you will be able to participate.
-If you have any questions, please contact firstname.lastname@example.org
+If you have any questions, please do not hesitate to contact our conference office at: email@example.com

 The purpose of Ecology of Aphidophaga conferences is to provide an international forum for the presentation and discussion of research on the biology, ecology and behaviour of organisms contributing to mortality of aphids (Hemiptera: Aphididae).
 Acceptable topics include the following: